hackoregon/civic/packages/component-library/stories/ScatterPlotMap.notes.md

 - `data` : expects an array of objects.
 - `getPosition` : expects a function that returns the coordinates of each object in data array.
-- `opacity` : expects a number.
+- `opacity` : expects a number between 0 and 1.
-- `getFillColor` : expects a function or an array in `[r, g, b, [a]]` format.
+- `getFillColor` : expects a function or an array in `[r, g, b, [a]]` format, where `a` is a number between 0 and 255.
 If an array is provided, the color is applied to all objects.
 If a function is provided, it is called on each object to set the fill color.
-- `getLineColor` : expects a function or an array in `[r, g, b, [a]]` format.
+- `getLineColor` : expects a function or an array in `[r, g, b, [a]]` format, where `a` is a number between 0 and 255.
 If an array is provided, the color is applied to all objects.
 If a function is provided, it is called on each object to set the fill color.
 - `getRadius` : expects a function or a number.
 If a number is provided it is used as the radius for all objects.
 If a function is provided, it is called on each object to set the radius.
 - `radiusScale` : expects a number.
 - `stroked` : expects a boolean value.